 What can you do to use the sun to your advantage?
 Mother Nature has provided us with sunscreens that don't come in plastic bottles, but rather sport their own yummy, colorful and biodegradable packages.
-Below are my top ten nutrition/supplement strategies to boost your internal sunscreen by eating antioxidant dense foods that fortify the skin and increase its ability to become more tolerant to ultraviolet (UV) exposure:
+Below are my top ten nutrition/supplement strategies to boost your internal sunscreen by eating antioxidant dense foods that promotes vibrant skin and increase its ability to become more tolerant to ultraviolet (UV) exposure:

 Now that you know what to eat to boost your internal sunscreen, make sure you also avoid these two food groups that are plentiful in the Standard American Diet (SAD):